giovannipiovesana/beta/README.md

 ## Europe's Capitals and States feature
 The european continent has a lot of states, many of which is difficult to remember exactly the capital.
 This is when the ```main.py``` module comes in handy.
 It has a command which helps the user remember the capital given the state or viceversa.

 Two argparse command are used: *-state* followed by the state the user wants to know the capital and *-capital* followed by the capital the user wants to know the state.
-Exaple commands:
+Example commands:
 <br>
 INPUT:
 ```